BonsaiDen/BiSON.js/README.md

 # The Format

-**BiSON** uses a bit stream in order to achieve maximum possible compression of the different data types, the format is described below.
+**BiSON** converts all values into a bit stream in order to achieve maximum compression of the different data types, the format is described below.

-Each `token` is prepended by a `3 bit` field that determines its `type`, there are `7` different types in total:
+Each `value` is prefixed by a `3 bit` field that determines its `type`:

 - `0`:
     Either a `Boolean`,  `null` or `EOS`, a `2 bit` field with the following